fenago/natural-language-processing-workshop/lab_guides/Lab_8.md

 ============

-In the previous chapter, we looked at text generation, paraphrasing, and summarization, all of which can be immensely useful in helping us focus on only the essential and meaningful parts of the text corpus.
+In the previous lab, we looked at text generation, paraphrasing, and summarization, all of which can be immensely useful in helping us focus on only the essential and meaningful parts of the text corpus.
 This, in turn, helps us to further refine the results of our NLP project.
-In this chapter, we will look at **sentiment analysis**, which, as the name suggests, is the area of NLP that involves teaching computers how to identify the sentiment behind written content or parsed audio---that is, audio converted to text.
+In this lab, we will look at **sentiment analysis**, which, as the name suggests, is the area of NLP that involves teaching computers how to identify the sentiment behind written content or parsed audio---that is, audio converted to text.
 Adding this ability to automatically detect